Security & Privacy

 In 30 seconds

 Section titled “In 30 seconds”Claude handles data differently depending on which feature you use.
 Chat conversations are processed on Anthropic’s servers.
 Cowork runs in a sandboxed environment on your computer.
-Connectors authenticate via OAuth — no passwords are shared with Claude.
+Connectors authenticate via OAuth, so no passwords are shared with Claude.
 Understanding what goes where is essential before connecting business tools or processing sensitive data.

 How data flows by feature